Louponius/Assemblei/README.md

-# DMWB
+# Assembly But Worse
-DMWB (Don't Mess With Binary) is an esoteric programming language made by Oklomsy.
+ Asemmbly but worse is a programming language made by oklomsy.

+ Read the wiki article for more info (LINK COMING SOON.)